CXwudi/personal-blog-source/content/posts/2023/vocaloid-entry-guide/listen-old-songs/index.en.md

 - [YouTube上播放数量超过1000万的VOCALOID歌曲](https://zh.moegirl.org.cn/VOCALOID%E7%A5%9E%E8%AF%9D%E6%9B%B2/YouTube%E6%8A%95%E7%A8%BF)

-Nice, we have the song list, but hold on, there are soooooooo many songs 😱 (800+ by the time of writing this post).
+Nice, we have the song list, but hold on, there are（by the time of writing this post) 800+ songs in the list 😱.
 We don't have the effort to listen all of them, don't we?
 So, we can sort the Hall of Legend song list in a certain order, and then based on your patient level, you (as a Miku fan) decide how many songs do you want to listen.

 ### Sorting the Hall of Legend song list